CrazyHat62/go-rommy/readme.md

 ## Go Mod

-To use sprite atlas during development (and make changes) we simply made spriteAtlas a submodule, but this doesn't need to be the case as it is a seperate go repository and can be imported as usual
+To use sprite atlas during development (and make changes) we simply made SpriteAtlas a submodule, but this doesn't need to be the case as it is a separate go repository and can be imported as usual

-    replace spriteatlas => ../spriteatlas // Relative path for submodule found in mod
+// Relative path example
+replace github.com/CrazyHat62/SpriteAtlas => ./libs/spriteatlas